Toeyeses/Customer_Analytics/Customer_Lifetime_Value/README.md

 ---

-Feel free to explore the code and documentation in this repository for a more detailed understanding of the CLV analysis and its potential impact on Dusit International's loyalty program.
+Feel free to explore the documentation in this repository for a more detailed understanding of the CLV analysis and its potential impact on Dusit International's loyalty program.
 If you have any questions or feedback, please don't hesitate to reach out.